Hash Browns

 Do you really need to soak for 10 minutes?

 YES!!
 I tested simply rinsing the starch off, and the hash browns turned out much more gummy.
 So plan ahead to have that 10 minute soak.
+It makes a big difference.

-Drain and rinse the potatoes again, and squeeze out as much water as you can with your hands.
+Drain and rinse the grated potatoes again, and squeeze out as much water as you can with your hands.

 Towel Dry the Potato for Superior Crispiness